bm2yogi/flaco/_posts/2023-01-22-peter-john-healing-at-the-temple.md

 ---
 layout: post
-title: Peter and John at the Temple
+title: Peter and John Healing at the Temple
 book: Acts
 chapter: 3
 verse: '1-26'